sadigag/coursera-project/README.md

-# coursera-project
+# Applied Data Science Capstone
-Course Era Applied Data Science Capstone Project
+This is coursera project of AI and ML